How to Prevent Algae Growth in Your Pool

 2. Backwash Your Filter

 Similarly, you’ll also want to check your pool’s filtrations system.
-If your filter becomes too clogged with dirt, it will do a poor job of removing new instances of dirt and debris, giving algae another reason to stick around.
+If your pool filter becomes too clogged with dirt, it will do a poor job of removing new instances of dirt and debris, giving algae another reason to stick around.

 Backwashing your filter will help remove waste so it can continue functioning at its best.
 Backwashing the filter every week, especially during the peak of the swimming season, ensures it’ll do a better job at capturing contaminants and supporting your pump system.